sanjyot02/python-placement-recommendation-system/README.md

 ```bash
 CREATE DATABASE placement;
 ```
-- Also change your postgres password to 'project'.
 - After creating the database, you need to create the 'companies' table manually as follows:
   - Copy the SQL statements provided in 'companies_table.txt'.
   - Paste them into your SQL client or command line interface connected to your PostgreSQL database.